Hecatron/GBD.Audio.SoxSharp.Soxbuild/docs/New Build Process.md

 The next step is to generate the C# Files from the sox source

-  cd bin
-  swig_generate.py
+  generate_swig.py

-This will generate a bunch of .cs files we can use later on for the .Net wrapper library and a swig_wrap.c file that we need to include / compile into libsox for the wrapper to work
+This will generate a bunch of .cs files we can use later on for the .Net wrapper library within build\sox_swigcsharp and a swig_wrap.c file that we need to include / compile into libsox for the wrapper to work

+### Patch Sources

+The next step is to patch the sources for changes we need to make the patches are pulled from within the src directory

+  patch_srcs.py

 ### Generate Sox CMake Files

-Next step is to patch the sources and generate cmake files
+Next step is to generate the cmake files for building

-  cd bin
-  setup_srcs.py
+  generate_cmake.py

-This should generate some solution and project files under build\cmake we can use to build the library Note for libsox Visual Studio 2015 doesn't currently work as a cmake generator target, this has to do with internal changes to the iobuf / FILE structures that libsox relies on
+This should generate some solution and project files under build\cmake we can use to build the library and depends.
+Note for libsox Visual Studio 2015 doesn't currently work as a cmake generator target, this has to do with internal changes to the iobuf / FILE structures that libsox relies on